object-oriented-python/object-oriented-programming/doc/source/0_preface.rst

 who would like to learn to be a more capable programmer.
 The mathematical examples assume that you know how to differentiate functions of one variable, but very little beyond that.
-Where examples or exercises employ other mathematics, such as cellular automata in :numref:`style` and groups in :numref:`abstract_data_types`, enough of the mathematics will be introduced that the reader should be able to understand the programming concept being explained, without necessarily understanding all of the mathematical details of the example.
+Where examples or exercises employ other mathematics, such as cellular automata in :numref:`Chapter %s <style>` and groups in :numref:`Chapter %s <abstract_data_types>`, enough of the mathematics will be introduced that the reader should be able to understand the programming concept being explained, without necessarily understanding all of the mathematical details of the example.

 This is not an introduction to basic Python: it's assumed that the reader knows the sort of basic Python usually covered in a first programming or